About Northwestern Engineering

 In this time of rapid change we are interested in how enduring concepts and values intersect with new ideas, leading us to constant progress and innovation at all levels.

-The creation of companies is a byproduct of what we do at McCormick, not the central objective.
+The creation of companies is a byproduct of what we do at Northwestern Engineering, not the central objective.
 However, where there is a desire to start a company that allows our innovators to move their own ideas into practice, we encourage it.
 We follow best practices that lead to more successful startup companies—companies founded by inventors and skilled lab members instead of non-inventors who seek to commercialize the technology of others solely for financial gain.

 Leadership is more than being the boss.
 It’s asking the right questions, working as part of the team, and creating a framework for success that inspires and mobilizes those around you.